 Sherborne Prep School Scholarships and Awards are open to all children for entry into Years 3-7 and are held in February each year.
 To apply, all prospective candidates must complete and return an application form by the last Monday in January.
 All candidates have a short informal interview with the Headmaster or Deputy Head.
 Talent and enthusiasm are especially sought.

-The Prep offers academic, music, art and design technology, and all-rounder scholarships.
+The Prep offers academic, music, sport, art, design technology, and all-rounder scholarships.

 Academic Scholarships are awarded on the basis of performance in the exams sat on the day and informal interviews.
 Candidates will sit papers in English, Mathematics, Verbal and Non-Verbal Reasoning.